 Step 4 – Once the moss has turned brown, scarify the lawn to aerate the top layer of soil, lift compacted ground and help with drainage.
 Explore our guide to scarifying and the best scarifiers here.

-Step 5 – Apply hardy grass seeds to shady areas and cover with mesh to stop birds from stealing them.
+Step 5 – Apply grass seed for shady areas and cover them with mesh to stop birds from stealing them (optional).

 Can I Use a Lawn Moss Killer on Driveways and Patios?

-Lawn moss killers often contain several ingredients that you probably wouldn’t want to come in contact with certain types of patio slab.
+Lawn moss killers often contain several ingredients that you probably wouldn’t want to come in contact with certain types of patio slabs.